dboddie-canonical-work/disgorged-docs/python-apps.rst

 [note type=“positive” status=“Snapcraft overview”]

-For a brief overview of the snap creation process, including how to install *snapcraft* and how it’s used, see `Snapcraft overview <snapcraft-overview.md>`__.
-For a more comprehensive breakdown of the steps involved, take a look at `Creating a snap <creating-a-snap.md>`__. [/note]
+For a brief overview of the snap creation process, including how to install *snapcraft* and how it’s used, see :ref:`Snapcraft overview <snapcraft-overview>`.
+For a more comprehensive breakdown of the steps involved, take a look at :ref:`Creating a snap <creating-a-snap>`. [/note]

 Getting started
 ---------------